FuryACE007/devin_playbooks/transaction_visualizer.playbook.md

 5. Create a Data Visualization with Pagination
    - For data visualization, use `React Table` library
    - For pagination, you use `react-paginate` library
+   - The table contains 4 columns : transactionAddres, from, to, timeStamp
+   - One page should contain only 8 transactions
 6. Mock connection to MetaMask for testing if the app is working
+7. Deploy to GitHub:
+   - ask the user for an https link for the repo to push the code to
+   - while making any changes to the code, create a separate branch for the changes and generate PR
+   - follow the best branch naming practices for the github branches

 ## Specification